unionai/unionai-docs/source/getting-started/machine-learning-example.md

 unionai run --remote guides/01_getting_started/ml_workflow/ml_workflow.py main --max_bins 64
 ```

-This will outputs the following to the console, where the first URL points to the image builder and
+This will outputs the following to the UI, where the first URL points to the image builder and
 the second URL is the workflow execution:

 ```{code-block} shell